 Sprint Planning opens each Sprint.
-The Product Owner discusses the sprint goal with the Team and the Scrum Master.
-They then collaborate to reach a mutual understanding of the sprint goal and the work needed to achieve it.
+The Product Owner discusses the Sprint Goal with the Team and the Scrum Master.
+They then collaborate to reach a mutual understanding of the Sprint Goal and the work needed to achieve it.
 This resulting plan gets created through the collaborative work of the entire Scrum Team.

 Upon completion you will: